 This high-resolution x-ray study of the pelvis is utilized to look for any pelvic lymph node enlargement or other evidence of cancer presence outside of the prostate region.
 The relationship of the prostate to other normal structures in the pelvis is identified, as well as its association to bony anatomy.
 Contraindications for the prostate seed implant may be detected by this x-ray exam.

 Preparing for the Prostate Seed Implant

 It is important to review with the physician all of the medications being taken, as some drugs, such as “blood thinner” medication, could adversely affect the procedure or cause an unnecessary delay in performing the procedure.

-Any aspirin product or non-steroid anti-inflammatory medication should be discontinued seven days prior to the implant.
+Any aspirin product or non-steroid anti-inflammatory medication should be discontinued 7 days prior to the implant.
 The day before the implant, a special diet and bowel prep will be started.
 This prep will remove fecal material from the lower bowel and rectum that could interfere with the ability to obtain a clear ultrasound image of the prostate at the time of surgery.
 The patient should not eat or drink anything after midnight the day before the procedure.
 Any prescription medications may be taken with a small sip of water.
-If you have diabetes, you will want to check with your doctor before taking medications that lower your blood sugar.
+If you have diabetes, you should check with your doctor before taking medications that lower your blood sugar.

 Prostate Seed Implant